peparhugo/data-science/_posts/2020-06-10-geospatial-data-through-apis.md

 First of all, when it comes to APIs, we have to understand how requests and responses work.
 A data API is similar to a webpage.
 When you load a webpage, your browser sends a request to a URL, and the server returns the HTML code for your browser to render and visualize.
 The main difference with an API is instead of HTML being returned, and you get data usually in JSON, CSV or XML formats.
-These formats are managed easily in Python.
+These formats are easy to manage in Python.

 Libraries you will need to be familiar with:
 - python